japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 # FileSourceScanExec Leaf Physical Operator

-`FileSourceScanExec` is a <<SparkPlan.md#LeafExecNode, leaf physical operator>> (being a <<spark-sql-SparkPlan-DataSourceScanExec.adoc#, DataSourceScanExec>>) that represents a scan over collections of files (incl.
+`FileSourceScanExec` is a <<SparkPlan.md#LeafExecNode, leaf physical operator>> (being a <<spark-sql-SparkPlan-DataSourceScanExec.md#, DataSourceScanExec>>) that represents a scan over collections of files (incl.
 Hive tables).

-`FileSourceScanExec` is <<creating-instance, created>> exclusively for a link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] logical operator with a link:spark-sql-BaseRelation-HadoopFsRelation.adoc[HadoopFsRelation] when [FileSourceStrategy](../execution-planning-strategies/FileSourceStrategy.md) execution planning strategy is executed.
+`FileSourceScanExec` is <<creating-instance, created>> exclusively for a spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] logical operator with a spark-sql-BaseRelation-HadoopFsRelation.md[HadoopFsRelation] when [FileSourceStrategy](../execution-planning-strategies/FileSourceStrategy.md) execution planning strategy is executed.

 [source, scala]
 ----